If your question is not answered here, feel free to send us a message on Twitter or Curiouscat!

 Q: Why does it take so long for you to release a video?

 As we have explained, subbing takes a lot of time and everyone in the team has their own real life to consider.
 Please note that we are basically volunteering our time to sub, and we don’t get paid for this.

 Q: Are you still hiring people?

 Q: How many people are there in the team?

-Currently we have 56 people, but not everyone is active at the moment.
+We have around 60 members, but not everyone is active at the moment.

 Q: How many people handle your accounts?

 Twitter and Curiouscat accounts are handled by two people, project manager and the encoder/uploader.

 The encoder/uploader handles L17s Website, Youtube, and other streaming sites.

 Q: Why are you not replying to my question?

 If you send a question via curiouscat, please note that we can’t post all answers on Twitter to avoid spam.
 Please check our curiouscat to check if your question is answered or not.
 We choose not to answer questions that are too frequently asked.
 Also, for questions regarding complicated matters, the admin needs to ask the group beforehand.

 Q: What applications do you use?